 First, let’s get clear on what we’re talking about.
 Multifamily means five units or more.
 These properties fall under commercial financing rules, which work differently than your typical rental property loan.

 Here’s the problem: many investors and even some realtors don’t know how to run the numbers properly on these deals.
 That leads to missed opportunities and smaller loan amounts than you could actually get.
+Knowing How to Buy Unlimited Rental Properties in Canada starts with proper financing.

 The Bank Route: Why It Falls Short